CarlosBergillos/ts2vg/README.rst

 |

-The Python |ts2vg| package provides high-performance algorithm implementations to build visibility graphs from time series data.
+The Python |ts2vg| package provides high-performance algorithm implementations to build visibility graphs from time series data, as first introduced by Lucas Lacasa et al. in 2008 [#Lacasa2008]_.

 The visibility graphs and some of their properties (e.g. degree distributions) are computed quickly and efficiently even for time series with millions of observations.

-The visibility graphs are provided according to the mathematical definitions presented in:

--  Lucas Lacasa et al., "*From time series to complex networks: The visibility graph*", 2008.
--  Lucas Lacasa et al., "*Horizontal visibility graphs: exact results for random time series*", 2009.

-An efficient divide-and-conquer algorithm is used to compute the graphs, as described in:
+An efficient divide-and-conquer algorithm is used to compute the graphs whenever possible [#Lan2015]_.

--  Xin Lan et al., "*Fast transformation from time series to visibility graphs*", 2015.

 Installation